vsamy/cdd/README.md

 This is a polytope library.
 Forked from Fukuda's library: https://www.inf.ethz.ch/personal/fukudak/cdd_home/

-The license that applies to the whole package content is **CeCILL**.
+The license that applies to the whole package content is **CeCILL-C**.
 Please look at the license.txt file at the root of this repository.

 Installation and Usage
 =======================